East London Office

 Nevertheless, if an agreement has not been reached and the dispute does have to be taken to court, a judge must see that a MIAMS meeting has taken place and that the dispute coming to court was the only course of action that could have been logically taken.

-Here at Barclay and Devere, we endeavour to solve disputes for all private and commercial clients in an amicable and professional manner.
+Barclay Devere Canary Wharf, we endeavour to solve disputes for all private and commercial clients in an amicable and professional manner.